FilipDom/AppBio-Noise-Reduce/README.txt

 Python 2.7 was used to write the scripts and a compatible version needs to be available on the system.
 The path must also be set so that the "python" command may be invoked from the command line.

+The Biopython and DendroPy libraries also need to be installed.
+The noise reduction script requires just the Biopython library.

 Phylip is used to calculate a distance matrix for the mulitple sequence alignments and to form a tree using neighbor joining.
 The path must be set so